CodeYourFuture/CYF-Cloud-Module/content/cloud/prep/index.md

 coursework_filter= 'cloud'
 +++

-## Entry Challenge Test
+## Pre-requisites

-The challenge test is to have CYF Hotel project (Frontend, Backend and database) fully deployed to Render or Netlify.
+You must already have a project (e.g. CYF Hotel project, Full Stack Assessment) which has Frontend, Backend, and database fully deployed to some public hosting such as Render or Netlify.

 ## Setup AWS Account